-There are few laws and regulations surrounding pet food.
+There are few laws or regulations surrounding pet food.
 It must be safe to eat, sanitary, labeled accurately, and free of harmful chemicals.
 Pet food products fall under consumer protection laws.

 Where to learn more: The U.S. Food and Drug Administration (FDA) has some regulations on pet food.

 Can I take legal action?
-If your pet is sick or poisoned from a dog food brand, you can contact a consumer protection lawyer.
+You can contact a consumer protection lawyer if your pet is sick or poisoned by a dog food brand.

-If you adopt a dog from a shelter, the contract might state the shelter can conduct home visits or take your pet back if it thinks the conditions are not appropriate for the dog.
+Suppose you adopt a dog from a shelter.
+In that case, the contract might state that the shelter can do home visits or take your pet back if it thinks the conditions are inappropriate.

 You do not need to let a rescue employee into your house if they drop by for an unexpected home visit.
-Even if you have nothing to hide, it may not be advisable to let a shelter employee into your house if they want to look for a reason to take the pet back.
+Even if you have nothing to hide, don't let a shelter employee into your house if they want to look for a reason to take the pet back.

-Short of having a warrant from a judge, you do not need to let anyone into your home.
-You can ask them to schedule an appropriate home visit at a later date.
+You do not need to let anyone into your home without a warrant from a judge.
+You can ask them to schedule an appropriate home visit later.

 Where to learn more: Each state has different regulations for pet adoptions.